apache/spark/docs/configuration.md

 versions of Spark; in such cases, the older key names are still accepted, but take lower precedence than any instance of the newer key.

-Note that Spark properties have different effective timing and they can be divided into two kinds:
+Note that Spark properties have different effective timing and they can be divided into three kinds:
 <table class="table">
 <tr><th>Effect Timing</th><th>Meaning</th><th>Examples</th></tr>
 <tr>